christophpickl/payconiq/README.md

 ## Notes

-* Regarding "Provide us with a merge request to master of this repository", it was decided to split each requirement into seperate pull requests/issues.
+* Regarding "Provide us with a merge request to master of this repository", it was decided to split each requirement into seperate pull requests/[issues](https://github.com/christophpickl/payconiq/issues?q=is%3Aissue+is%3Aclosed).

-### Deliberately left out

-* Unit and integration tests were not split up (own source paths) in order to keep it as simple as possible for this assignment.
-* There are no separate modules (rest, service, persistence) as it would have only unnecessarily increased the complexity.

 ## Further possible doings

+* Use Java 11
+* Build a Docker image and deploy to PaaS ([Dokku](http://dokku.viewdocs.io/dokku/), [Heroku](https://www.heroku.com/) or [AWS free Tier](https://aws.amazon.com/free/))
 * Add authentication (and authorization) via Spring Security
-* Use Java 11
 * Use Kotlin-DSL for Gradle scripts
-* Build a Docker image and deploy to PaaS ([Dokku](http://dokku.viewdocs.io/dokku/), [Heroku](https://www.heroku.com/) or [AWS free Tier](https://aws.amazon.com/free/))
 * Support pagination
 * Swagger documentation
 * Run release on Travis (at least GIT tag it)
+* Split up unit and integration tests in separate source sets
+* Split into modules (rest, service, persistence)